Shift 5 – From More Programs to More Mission Fields

 What’s the life story of your church?
 What is the combination of beliefs, metaphors, origin story, hero stories, victories, tragedies, operating systems, values and daily practices that make up the story within which your church lives?
 That’s your paradigm.

-• Are we aggressively attempting to activate all our people into every corner of culture and every sphere of society?
+• Aggressively attempting to activate all our people called by Jesus into every corner of culture and every sphere of society?
 Or are we aggressively attempting to activate all the people into the programs of the church?

-• Are we sounding the wakeup call to pursue a missionary identity where we live, work, study and play?
-Or are we sounding the wakeup call for missional opportunities like short-term mission trips and service in the inner city.
+• Sounding the wakeup call to pursue a missionary identity where we live, work, study, and play?
+Or are we sounding the wakeup call for missional opportunities like short-term mission trips and service in the inner city?

-• Are we making heroes of people living out their personal calling and telling their stories publicly?
+• Making heroes of people living out their personal calling and telling their stories publicly?
 Or are we making heroes of our volunteers and telling their stories publicly?

 • Do we recognize that we can’t save people from the discomfort and sacrifice of a missionary lifestyle?
 If so, do we equip them to count the cost, live in community and care for their souls?
-Or are we trying to make it as easy as possible for people to take a step toward ministry and mission?
+Or are we trying to make it as easy as possible for people?
+Is it easy for people to take a step toward ministry and mission?

 The differences are subtle but profound in impact.